-After the 28-day treatment, rats were made to fast for 12 hours and then sacrificed by cervical dislocation.
-Blood samples were collected from all groups into heparinized bottles.
+After the 28-day treatment, rats were made to fast for 12 hr after which they were sacrificed by cervical dislocation.
+Blood samples of rats in each group were collected in heparinized bottles.
 Plasma was separated from packed red blood cells into plain bottle after centrifugation at 5,000 rpm for 5 minutes.
-Liver and kidney tissues were harvested, rinsed in phosphate buffer, and fixed in 10% formalin solution.

-Plasma levels of biomarkers of kidney and liver functions, Aspartate aminotransferase (AST), Alanine aminotransferase (ALT), total bilirubin, total protein, albumin, creatinine, and urea were estimated using automated AU400 Chemistry Analyzer (Beckman Coulter).12

-Kidney and liver samples were embedded in paraffin solution after fixation.
-Then tissue sections (5 μ m thick) were cut by a microtome.
-The sections were subsequently incubated with H & E for photomicroscopic evaluation.13
+The liver and kidney tissues were harvested, rinsed in phosphate buffer, and fixed in 10% formalin solution.
+Plasma levels of biomarkers of kidney and liver functions, aminotransferase Aspartate (AST), Alanine aminotransferase (ALT), total bilirubin, total protein, albumin, creatinine, and urea were estimated using automated AU400 Chemistry Analyzer (Beckman Coulter).
+The kidney and liver samples were embedded in paraffin solution after fixation.
+Then tissue sections (5 μm thick) were cut by means of a microtome.
+The sections were subsequently incubated with hematoxylin and eosin for photomicroscopic evaluation.